Residential Buildings Research Staff

 B.S.
 Mechanical Engineering, Purdue University

 Jason joined NREL in 2010 after working there as a doctoral student since 2007.
-Jason's expertise is in numerical modeling and experiment design for heat and mass transfer processes.
-His research includes: (1) the development of innovative HVAC processes, such liquid-desiccant-assisted evaporative cooling and membrane-based HVAC processes and (2) the development and analysis of new models for moisture storage and transport in building materials.
+Jason's expertise is heat and mass transfer, including the design, analysis, and testing of devices and processes.
+Some research areas include: (1) innovative HVAC technologies, using techniques such as liquid desiccant dehumidification, evaporative cooling, and membrane-based processes, (2) combined cooling, heat, and power (CCHP) systems, and (3) moisture storage and transport in building materials.

 Contact information: firstname.lastname@example.org, 303-384-6189